 And while the new ideas and new companies getting spun out of places like Silicon Valley are definitely a big part of California’s economic engine, the tech start-up scene is just one chapter of the story.

-Elsewhere in California is home for the state’s other thriving economic sectors — big industries, with big budgets that are poised for growth in the future.
+Elsewhere in California is home to the state’s other thriving economic sectors — big industries, with big budgets that are poised for growth in the future.
 Industries such as aerospace, military contracting, higher education, and digital media/entertainment.

-And back to the jobs boom mentioned at the top.
 The one thread that connects all of California’s growing economic sectors is cybersecurity.

 The hiring of trained and experienced cybersecurity professionals is happening so quickly that there is actually a shortage of cybersecurity workers in California.
 So while the projected growth of cybersecurity roles continues well into the future, new programs, degree offerings, and certification opportunities are launching to help meet the demand.